sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/factorialize a number/README.md

 factorialize(5);

 # notes
+- 170622: still trying work out how to increment numbers so that it takes the product of the preceding numbers and multiplies it by the next number in the sequence.
+Eg: 1 * 2 = 2, 2 * 3 = 6, 6 * 4 = 24, etc.
 - 170622: trying to work out how to increment each number so that it multiplies its preceding number.
 - 170622: started